 A music entertainer or musician may play an instrument or sing to earn a living.
 Although it is not required, some earn college...

 Entertainment programs are available through many avenues, including film, music, production and business.
 Online bachelor's...

-Online options are offered in entertainment business are available at the bachelor's and master's levels.
+Online options offered in entertainment business are available at the bachelor's and master's degree levels.
 Online learners...

 - Entertainment Business Management Degree Program Overviews

 - Career Vs. Family: Do You Really Have to Choose?